smaclell/smaclell.github.io/_drafts/changing-layers.md

 The new design encapsulates how a single data source is used in one class.
 In the previous version this was split between the layers.
-Now details for using a configuration file or the key/value store are isolated in our ``ISettingsProvider`` implementations.
+Now details for using a configuration file or environment variables are isolated in our ``ISettingsProvider`` implementations.
 Although this is a larger responsibility than before, I think it is a reasonable way to break up the code.